For three centuries, ownership of a masterpiece meant proximity to the object itself.

 The digital object is regarded as an autonomous artifact, not as a copy or an infinitely accessible file.

-Ownership of a digital object is formalized through official documentation, an object passport, and the recording of all transactions on a blockchain platform.
+Ownership of a digital object is formalized through official documentation, an object passport, and registration in the Tithonos provenance system — a Swiss-certified institutional registry.
 This structure creates a transparent and verifiable ownership model and eliminates the uncertainty typical of most digital art formats.

 The formalization of rights makes it possible to confirm ownership by a specific holder, manage the object as an asset, and transfer ownership, gift it, or include the digital object in an inheritance estate.
 As a result, the digital artifact acquires the status of a legally defined, manageable cultural asset.